 *active ingredients are pure essential oils which freshen, deodorize & disinfect...naturally!

 These are the cleaners that you may not use as frequently, but can be some of the most toxic products that you use in your home.
-They include your toilet bowl cleaner, furniture polish, calcium and rust remover, carpet stain remover and mold and mildew remover.
+They include disinfecting sprays, furniture polish, calcium and rust remover, carpet stain remover and mold and mildew remover.

 Many of these products can have a direct affect on your central nervous system, liver and lungs (within 26 seconds of being exposed to a chemical, traces of that chemical can be found in every organ of your body).